geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 His love might pardon, but his reason blame.<br>
 Oh!
 Raymond, more than thou or he I know<br>
 Each certain sacrifice, each threaten’d woe:<br>
-What ‘tis to part with all that sweetens life,<br>
+What ’tis to part with all that sweetens life,<br>
 Yet lack whate’er endears the name of wife.<br>
 Yet why such thoughts, when Solyma shall be<br>
 Freed to each Christian step, and freed by me!<br>